beego/beedoc/en-US/module/context.md

 ## Output Object

-Output object is the encapsulation of request.
+Output object is the encapsulation of response.
 Here are the implemented methods:

 - Header